 And if you don’t already have life insurance, you can apply for a policy in 10 minutes online with Fabric.

 Summer camp ain’t cheap.
 And in the coronavirus world order, it may not even be an option.
 If you live somewhere that camp is still in session and you're hoping to fill your kid’s summer with tetherball and crafts, you should probably start budgeting for it now.

-And if you're likely on watch-the-kids-all-summer-while-quarantined duty, now's a good time to do some long-term planning for your work life.
+And if you're likely on watch-the-kids-all-summer-while-quarantined duty, now's a good time to do some long-term planning for your work life (and also a good time to take a breath and attempt to savor these non-optional moments with your family).
 Think, also, about creating a regular daily schedule and how you might make summer feel different for the kids from the school year.

 Ideally, we should each check our credit score once each quarter to make sure that it’s trending in the right direction and that there are no unforeseen complications.
 For example, if your score dropped 50 points over the last couple months through no obvious action of your own, you should probably check whether there’s been any fraud or mistaken activity on your accounts.

 Distinct from a credit report, your credit score is just a number broadly encapsulating how you’re doing credit-wise.
 There are several services that’ll let you get an estimate of your score for free, such as Credit Karma.